 The character "Patrick Healy" is also the name of an associate producer involved with this film.
 It is also the name of the National District Attorneys' Association spokesman in the book, "Fear and Loathing in Las Vegas" by Dr. Hunter S. Thompson.

 Lee Evans' British accent in the movie was characterized by a film critic as quite possibly the worst fake British accent in a movie he had ever heard.
-Lee Evans' is in fact British, however his normal accent is the Bristol accent of British as opposed to the snobbish posh version he used in the movie.
-While this means his accent is in all actuality not fake, it was exaggerated for the role.
+Lee Evans' is in fact British.
+However the accent he used in this film was overly exaggerated for the role.

 After the financial losses suffered from Kingpin (1996), the Farrely brothers thought their next film would probably be their last.
 So they decided to go all out and deliver the most hysterically black comedy they could dream up.
 When There's Something About Mary (1998) became a box-office smash hit, the Farrely's careers were safe to continue.